The Beyond (...E tu vivrai nel terrore! L'aldilà)

 MacColl goes to the house that Monreale lives in.
 She then learns there that the house she lives in is cursed and she needs to get out.
 She also learns a bit more about Eidon.
 She meets up with Warbeck and they hit it off.
 MacColl returns home to find the corpse of Saint-John crucified in her bathroom to the wall.
 Warbeck shows up, but doesn’t see it.
 It is now gone as well.
 He even goes to check out the house and Monreale, to find that it has been empty for years.

 Is any of this really happening or are they just accidents?
 Is Monreale real?
 If this is real, can they stop Saint-John and the wheels that are in motion before it is too late?
 Is anyone safe?

 With that said, I would still recommend this film on the historical context only.
 This film helped pave the way for more modern classics.
 The story and acting are average, but the horror is up there.
 This film goes for over the top gore and blood.
 It definitely had me cringing from the beginning.
 It does have a good back-story and is a scary film.
-I would say that this is not the best from the genre, but it is important.
-For that reason, giving this film a viewing is important if you like the genre.
+I do feel that this is a good film and definitely interesting.
+This is also the second film in director Lucio Fulci’s Gates of Hell trilogy.
+With every viewing I appreciate it more.